Running the PipelineRun #

 configured the provenance from the default

-branch on you Repository
+branch on your Repository

 CR.